Help make the world a better place

 - Women in Science participants must be available for the duration of the program without any exceptions.
 No vacation or summer classes are allowed at that time.

-After initial acceptance to the Women in Science program, all candidates must also complete the application process with the Department of Volunteer and Student Services by May 19, which includes:
+After initial acceptance to the Women in Science program, all candidates must also complete the application and in-person interview process with the Department of Volunteer and Student Services by May 23, which includes:

 - Completing a volunteer application (including Parent Permission and School Evaluation forms).
 Please note that this is a different application from the Women in Science application.